sumdher/VSCode-on-Android/README.md

 - In **Termux**:
   - Paste the copied command and it will install the distro in the pwd.
   - Follow the on screen instructions.
-    > **Note:** The password you set for your user here during installation will also serve as your VNC password).
+    > **Note:** The password you set for your user here during installation will also serve as your VNC password.

 ## Launching Ubuntu